CartoDB/academy/courses/04-sql-postgis/lesson-2.md

 ![images comparing geometry before/after ST_Buffer()]({{site.baseurl}}/img/course4/lesson2/buffer-demo.png)

-**Function definition**
+**Function definitions**
 {% highlight c++ %}
 geometry ST_Buffer(geometry g1, float radius_of_buffer)
 geography ST_Buffer(geography g1, float radius_of_buffer_in_meters)
 {% endhighlight %}

-The function 'ST_Buffer' takes a geometry such as a point as the first argument, and the radius for the buffer as the second argument.
-For more information, see the PostGIS [documentation page](http://www.postgis.org/docs/ST_Buffer.html).
+The function `ST_Buffer` takes a geometry such as a point as the first argument, and the radius for the buffer as the second argument.
+For more information, see the PostGIS [documentation page](http://www.postgis.org/docs/ST_Buffer.html) for additional information and function definitions.

-There is a hidden column in CartoDB called `the_geom_webmercator,` which is responsible for making the data appear on your map in the correct location.
-Its units are meters and we will be using it exclusively.
-It is in the projection [WebMercator](http://en.wikipedia.org/wiki/Web_Mercator), or [ESPG 3857](http://spatialreference.org/ref/sr-org/7483/). `the_geom_webmercator` is updated in the background every time you update `the_geom`.
-It is _not_ updated, though, when you only select `the_geom` in a `SELECT` statement.
+As was mentioned in the [previous lesson](http://academy.cartodb.com/courses/04-sql-postgis/lesson-1.html), there is a hidden column in CartoDB called `the_geom_webmercator` which is responsible for making the data appear on your map in the correct location.
+It is usually in the projection [Web Mercator](), but it doesn't have to be.
+To use it with other projections, just project the data and alias the column as `the_geom_webmercator`.

+For our work here, we will be needing to work in distances on the earth's surface such as meters.
+Therefore, we need to cast our geometry in `the_geom` to [geography](http://postgis.net/docs/manual-1.5/ch04.html#PostGIS_Geography), buffer off of that in meters, and then transform to Mercator to display along with our Web Mercator-projected basemap.

 To visualize a 25 mile corridor around U.S. Route 61, put the following command into the CartoDB [SQL editor](http://docs.cartodb.com/cartodb-editor.html#custom-sql).
 Go to MAP VIEW to see the result of the query.

 {% highlight sql %}
 SELECT
+  ST_Transform(
     ST_Buffer(
-    the_geom_webmercator,
+      the_geom::geography,
       25*1609
+    )::geometry,
+    3857
-    ) AS the_geom_webmercator,
+  ) As the_geom_webmercator,
   cartodb_id
 FROM
   highway_61